 - Step 4: Get resources to plan your organization-wide rollout

-If you're a small business, you may be able to use this Get started guidance to fully roll out Teams in your organization.
-Small businesses might not need to do a phased Teams deployment.
+If you're a small business, or if you're rolling out Teams quickly to support a newly remote workforce, use this Get started guidance to fully roll out Teams in your organization.
 Be sure to check out the templates that are available specifically for small business to make deployment in your organization easier and more streamlined.
 See Get started with Teams templates for Small and Medium Businesses.